muneer78/muneer78.github.io/_posts/2021-09-13-you-didnt-research-that.md

 ---
 tags: thinking
-title: You Didn't Research That
+title: You didn't research that
 date: 2021-09-13
 ---